creyke/Cosmic/README.md

 ```

 ## Documentation
 The latest auto-generated [commands reference documentation](./Commands.md) is a good place to start.
 If you have a feature request or a bug then raise it as an [issue](https://github.com/creyke/Cosmic/issues).
-If you have any questions then join visit the [Gitter community](https://gitter.im/CosmicCli/community).
+If you have any questions then visit the [Gitter community](https://gitter.im/CosmicCli/community).

 ## Usage
 Connect to an Azure Cosmos DB account: